WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 - Set the "Width". # Use at least two disks per VDEV to ensure redundancy

-- Set the "Number of VDEVs". # More VDEVs generally result in higher IOPS, which are especially important for your System/Apps pool
+- Set the "Number of VDEVs". # More VDEVs result in higher IOPS, which are especially important for your System/Apps pool

 - Click "Save And Go To Review".